Skip to content

 Logging

-logger.ts gives you a centralized way to log.
+The logger.ts file provides you a centralized way to log.
 It writes the logfiles and broadcasts the logs via SSE

 SSE

-sse.ts manages SSE clients, it handles disconnections and sending data.
+The sse.ts file manages SSE clients and handles disconnections and data transmission.

 Storage

-storage.ts is an IO manager and it stores important data such as the password, time offset, etc...
+The storage.ts file is an I/O manager that stores important data such as the password, time offset, etc...

 Network

-network.ts manages students, it handles connections and disconnections via the heartbeat endpoint.
-It also periodically send updates via SSE.
+The network.ts file manages students and handles connections and disconnections via the heartbeat endpoint.
+It also periodically sends updates via SSE.

 Build

-The image is hosted on DockerHub, since it is bound to an account, normally Steve's, it is not possible to publish the image without his credentials.
+The image is hosted on DockerHub.
+Since the image is bound to Steve's account, it is not possible to publish the image without his credentials.

-To be able to test your latest changes you'll need to have an account on DockerHub, create a "repository" and modify the makefile's "publishDev" and "publishDev64" rules to use your account and repository.
+To test your latest changes ,create a DockerHub account, a repository, and modify the makefile's "publishDev" and "publishDev64" rules to use your account and repository.

 Install dependencies